 5.5 α and β parameters for the different taxa/species grouped by individual taxon or mammal size.

-5.6 Topographic areas in km2 and their percentage below and above 30 per cent slope calculated for 1.2 hour and 2.15 hour walking distances from Šalitrena Pećina.
+5.6 Topographic areas in km2 and their percentage below and above 30 per cent slope calculated for 1.2-hour and 2.15-hour walking distances from Šalitrena Pećina.

 5.7 Results from the bone collagen δ13C and δ15N isotopic analysis and quality indicators from faunal specimens analysed from Upper and Middle Palaeolithic levels at Šalitrena Pećina.